afloresescarcega/FacebookPostAnalysis/README.md

 ## What does it do?
 * Simply records who posted what at what time.
 That's it. ¯\\_(ツ)_/¯
 * Print to console the url of a profile that is new to the json file, aka "the database".
+* Auto-generate post.json if inexistent.

 ## TO-DO
-* Auto-generate post.json if inexistent.
 * Retroactively and from then on, include the name of a user and a url to their profile picture for later retrival.
+* Prune data when it gets really old to save on space and time reading and writing database